vlapskii/vlapskii/README.md

 ## Hi, my name is Vladimir or you can casual call me Vova.
 (I prefer casual)

-I'm student of high school (11th final grade) and self-taught.
+I'm student of high school (11th final grade) and self-taught dev.

 ## Pet-Projects